 History of the CAV

-Julie Anne Herrick, CAV’s past historian, researched the origins of our humble organization and submitted the following report:
+Julie Anne Herrick, a past historian of the CAV’s past historian, researched the origins of our humble organization and submitted the following report:

 The very first meeting of the Classical Association of Virginia took place on Thanksgiving Day, November 24, 1910, at John Marshall High School in Richmond.